dantonnoriega/prospectus-draft/book-output/index.md

 ### Why is this interesting and why should we care?

 * As a Society
-    - There are potentially fairness/equity issues here.
-        * Yes, some SNAP recipients buy unhealthy foods because they taste better and likely not substitute if provided cheaper and healthier alternatives.
-But these individuals exists across all income groups.
-        * There will also exists households that are forced to make choices between *healthy but less quantity* and *less healthy but more quantity*.
-Is that fair?
-    - There are societal costs (externalities) to having SNAP recipients eat unhealthy foods.
+    - There are societal costs (externalities) to having SNAP participants eat unhealthy foods.
         * Increases the costs of Medicaid and Medicare (more heart disease, type 2 diabetes)
         * Reduces productivity (poor diet, poor health results in worse labor market participation)
 * As policymakers